Since the precious metals bubble began almost 10 years ago, the

-Gold pays no dividend and provides no cash flows; it actually costs
+Gold pays no dividend and provides no cash flows, actually costs

-money to own (storage fees and insurance premiums), and it is used
+money to own (storage fees and insurance premiums), and is used in

-in relatively very few industries compared to other asset classes
+relatively very little industry compared to other asset classes

-can't value precious metals the same way you do other investments.
+simply can't value precious metals the same way you do other

 If most gold (NYSEARCA:XME) isn't owned for sound fundamental

-reasons, it seems that investors must stop trying to value it in
+reasons, it seems investors must stop trying to value it in

 fundamental ways and focus on what really matters when it comes to